joshajohnson/Hub16/Documents/keyboard-assembly.md

 * 4 * M3, 10mm threaded nuts

 ## Instructions
 Ensure that you have all required hardware.
 The below image is for the Acrylic Case, if you are going barebones you will not have the acrylic parts, but will have 4 * 4mm unthreaded spacers, and 4 * 10mm threaded nuts instead.
-Both kits will come with an assortment of rubber feet (not shown).
+Both kits will come with rubber feet (not shown).
 ![Parts Required](imgs/assm-1.JPG)

 Step one is to insert key switches into all four corners of the top cover, ensuring that they click in place and sit flush with the PCB.